agoric-labs/xsnap-pub/xsnap/readme.md

 ## About

-`xsnap` is a custom XS runtime that read and write XS snapshots.
-See [XS snapshots](./documentation/XS Snapshots.md) for details and the C programming interface. `xsnap` can create a machine from scratch or from a snapshot.
+`xsnap` is a custom [Moddable XS](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/xs/XS%20Differences.md) runtime that can dump and load from [heap snapshots](./documentation/XS%20Snapshots.md).

 `xsnap` also uses the metering version of XS.
 There are options to constraint how much computation a machine can do.
-See [XS metering](./documentation/XS Metering.md)
+See [XS metering](./documentation/XS%20Metering.md).

 ## Additions